Tim McGraw Gushes Over Makeup-Free Pic Of Wife Faith Hill On Instagram: ‘Dang, I Love This Girl’

 “Faith looks beautiful without makeup,” complimented one fan.

 “She never ages!!
-Love you both!” said a second follower regarding the youthful look Faith had in the snap.
+Love you both!” said a second follower of the youthful look Faith had in the snap.

 “You are both blessed to have each other,” stated a third Instagram user of the couple’s marriage of 24 years.